Thinking Beyond Borders

 There is potential that a permanent establishment (PE) could be created as a result of extended business travel, but this would be dependent on the type of services performed, the level of authority the employee has and the duration of stay in Turkey for those services.

 The deliveries of goods and services are subject to VAT in Turkey.
-The standard VAT rate is 18%, while reduced rates of 8% (for basic food stuff, textile products etc.) and 1% (for certain agricultural products, financial leasing services etc.) are defined for the deliveries of specific goods and services.
+The standard VAT rate is 18 percent, while reduced rates of 8 percent (for basic foodstuff, textile products etc.) and 1 percent (for certain agricultural products, financial leasing services etc.) are defined for the deliveries of specific goods and services.

 With respect to transfer pricing, Turkey applies the widely recognized OECD principles.
 Transfer pricing issues could arise if, for example, an employee provides a service for the benefit of an entity in one jurisdiction while the respective costs are borne by the entity in a different jurisdiction.
 The possible consequences and remedies to such situations depend on the nature and complexity of the services performed.